 Self Love in Action

-One of my biggest challenges is meeting my own need to feel safe, worthy, and loved all by myself on my own two feet with my boys at my side as a single mom with or without a man.
+One of my biggest challenges is meeting my own need to feel safe, worthy, and loved on my own two feet with my boys at my side with or without a partner.
 I’ve written earlier in Happily Ever Anxious about my constant craving for approval and reassurance in the dating arena.
-Part of meeting that need has been reading books like Codependent No More and writing posts like the one you’re reading right now to better understand what it means to love yourself.
+Part of meeting that need has been reading books like Codependent No More and writing articles like the one you’re reading right now to better understand what it means to love myself.

 Christina gave me another concrete tool for meeting these needs.
 During our conversation she asked if I would be willing to place sticky notes on my bathroom mirror with phrases like “I’m okay.
 I’m good.
 I’m safe.
 I’m worthy.
 I’m loved.”

-It may sound a little hokey, but I think she’s onto something.
-Part of self love involves rewiring our brains and our lifelong patterns.
+It may not sound like much, but part of self love involves rewiring our brains and our lifelong patterns.
 We have to learn to speak kindly to ourselves and not feel guilty for showing ourselves so much attention.

 Meeting our own needs can be transformative in mastering our feelings and understanding our behavior through life’s difficult transitions.
 We spend so much time focusing on others—our children, our exes, and our current partners.
 It’s time to find out what’s possible when we finally master the art of self love.

-If you’d like to learn more about understanding feelings and needs for yourself and your children, sign up for Christina’s newsletter and check out this free Feelings Inventory and Needs Inventory from the Center for Nonviolent Communication.
+If you’d like to learn more about understanding feelings and needs for yourself and your children, check out this free Feelings Inventory and Needs Inventory from the Center for Nonviolent Communication.

 How are you feeling right now?
 And what is your biggest need in this moment?